lantoli/terraform-provider-lantoli/docs/data-sources/encryption_at_rest_private_endpoints.md

 ### Required

-- `cloud_provider` (String) Human-readable label that identifies the cloud provider for the private endpoints to return.
+- `cloud_provider` (String) Label that identifies the cloud provider for the Encryption At Rest private endpoint.
 - `project_id` (String) Unique 24-hexadecimal digit string that identifies your project.

 ### Read-Only

-- `results` (Attributes List) List of returned documents that MongoDB Cloud providers when completing this request. (see [below for nested schema](#nestedatt--results))
+- `results` (Attributes List) List of documents that MongoDB Cloud returns for this request. (see [below for nested schema](#nestedatt--results))

 <a id="nestedatt--results"></a>
 ### Nested Schema for `results`

 Read-Only:

-- `cloud_provider` (String) Label that identifies the cloud provider of the private endpoint.
+- `cloud_provider` (String) Label that identifies the cloud provider for the Encryption At Rest private endpoint.
 - `error_message` (String) Error message for failures associated with the Encryption At Rest private endpoint.
 - `id` (String) Unique 24-hexadecimal digit string that identifies the Private Endpoint Service.
 - `private_endpoint_connection_name` (String) Connection name of the Azure Private Endpoint.